 Social System and Communication: Caracals are solitary animals, and social interactions are limited to periods of mating, except for mothers with kittens.
 Hear our purrs, hisses, snarls, calls, and growl sounds HERE

 Hunting and Diet: Caracals prey on a variety of mammals, with the most common being rodents, hares, hyraxes, and small antelope.
-Unlike the other small African cats, Caracals will not hesitate to kill prey larger then themselves, such as adult springbok or young Kudu.
+Unlike the other small African cats, Caracals will not hesitate to kill prey larger than themselves, such as adult springbok or young Kudu.
 Caracals have also been reported on occasion (although this is an exception rather than a rule) to store their kills in trees, as do the leopards.
-These cats are mostly nocturnal, but have been spotted in daylight in protected areas.
+These cats are mostly nocturnal but have been spotted in daylight in protected areas.

 Principal Threats: Caracals are mostly killed for livestock predation, although this only occurs in a few of its ranges it still adds up to large numbers of deaths (2219 animals in one area alone).
 In other areas of its range, it fights hunting for its skin and for its meat, which some bush tribes consider to be a luxury.